 - Gen&WS 547: Theorizing Intersectionality

 The aim of this course is to critically examine important issues, questions, and debates regarding intersectionality or the notion that race, gender, and sexuality, and other terrains of difference gain meaning from each other.
-It is interdisciplinary in its approach.
-Course materials include texts, films, and other multimedia resources drawn from an array of disciplines including sociology, critical race theory, history, political theory, and cultural studies.

 Capstone Seminars